Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 14.39.40 UTC
+- WIB: Sabtu, 21 Februari 2026 15.45.00 UTC
-- WITA: Sabtu, 21 Februari 2026 15.39.40 UTC
+- WITA: Sabtu, 21 Februari 2026 16.45.00 UTC
-- WIT: Sabtu, 21 Februari 2026 16.39.40 UTC
+- WIT: Sabtu, 21 Februari 2026 17.45.00 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success